 Thankfully, here at InsuranceHub, we have experience helping print and copy shops just like yours.
-We understand the liabilities that come from printing newspapers, magazines, books, t-shirts, banners, post cards, envelopes and letterhead for your clients and customers.
-Likewise, we understand the liabilities that are involved with printing and copying these.
+We understand the liabilities that come from printing newspapers, magazines, books, t-shirts, banners, postcards, envelopes, and letterheads for your clients and customers.
+Likewise, we understand the liabilities that are involved with printing and copying these things.

 Business interruption exposures: What would happen if your printing equipment went down for a day or two?
 How would it impact your business and affect your customers?